dovecot/documentation/source/configuration_manual/authentication/password_databases_passdb.rst

    What to do after the passdb authentication succeeded.
    See :ref:`passdb_results`.

+   This is commonly used together with master passdb to specify that even after a successful master user authentication, the authentication should continue to the actual non-master passdb to lookup the user.

 .. dovecot_core:setting:: passdb_result_failure
    :values: return-ok, return, return-fail, continue, continue-ok, continue-fail